Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Regression Adjustment for Horvitz-Thompson Estimator

 where

-Note that when a leverage score $\widetilde{h}_{\lambda ii}$ equals one, the variance becomes unbounded.
+When a leverage score $\widetilde{h}_{\lambda ii}$ approaches one, the variance becomes unbounded.
 In such high-leverage cases, it is essential to employ ridge regression with a sufficiently large regularization parameter~$\lambda$.
 The following lemma provides an upper bound on the ridge leverage scores.

 \begin{lemma} Let $\bX \in \R^{n \times k}$, $c \ge 0$, and $\lambda = c \norm{\bX}{2,\infty}^2$.
 Then, for all $i = 1, \ldots, n$,

 \end{lemma}